 Most people treat the boarding passes for flights as a piece of trash after they’re through with the concerned journey.
-Some may file it somewhere for future references but in most of cases, the boarding passes end up in the trash can.
+Some may file it somewhere for future reference, but in most cases, the boarding passes end up in the trash can.
 Not shredded, though.
-There is plenty of information on the boarding pass that others with malicious intent can use for their own benefits.
+There is plenty of information on the boarding pass that others with malicious intent can use for their own benefit.
 Let’s see what all it contains and why you should not simply throw it away without shredding or tearing it properly.

 Information on Boarding Pass Barcode

 Almost all airlines have now switched to boarding passes containing a barcode.
 A barcode looks like a sequence of straight lines – thick and thin.
 QR codes look like a square spilled with ink.
-Though they look innocent, they contain a good amount of information that others may use for their gains.
+Though they look innocent, they contain a good amount of information that others may use for their gain.

-Besides the readable stuff, a boarding pass accommodates passengers’ last name and also the record key for the flight he or she is taking.
-Flier miles are also present on most of the reputed Airlines’ bar or QR code.
-Using this data on the website of the airline, people can get much more information such as details about flights booked for the future, flier miles, and other data that might identify a person.
+Besides the readable stuff, a boarding pass accommodates passenger’s last name and also the record key for the flight he or she is taking.
+Flier miles are also present on most of the reputed Airlines’ bars or QR codes.
+Using this data on the website of the airline, people can get much more information, such as details about flights booked for the future, flier miles, and other data that might identify a person.

 With that information, anyone can change future flight seats, cancel the flights altogether and even reset the airline account so that the original passenger is no longer able to access his account right away.

 There are websites like this or this one (use at own risk) that can read many types of Barcodes – 1D, 2D, QR, and other types so you don’t have to download any Barcoder reader or scanner software for the purpose.
 You just have to take an image of the boarding pass and run it through the barcode readers or through the linked websites above.
 They will provide you with all the information printed in the barcode.

 In short, the information on the boarding pass contains the following:

 - Name of the passenger